-The type of intangible assets organisations have to protect and the risks impacting these assets are very diverse - each risk will require unique preventative and responsive measures.

-Consider the connection between physical and intangible risks - the cumulative and cascading financial vulnerabilities caused by an inherent weakness in the interconnected architecture of today's business-to-business relationships can allow a single negative event to exponentially spread disruption and paralysis, and economic damage within and between organisations.

-Include near misses in risk databases - organisations suffer far more near misses than actual risk events - these can provide a wealth of information to inform the risk management.

-Organisations must think beyond financial implications of risks to achieve long-term success - many intangible risks can be hidden from financial view.
-5
+- The type of intangible assets organisations have to protect and the risks impacting these assets are very diverse each risk will require unique preventative and responsive measures. - Consider the connection between physical and intangible risks the cumulative and cascading financial vulnerabilities caused by an inherent weakness in the interconnected architecture of today's business-to-business relationships can allow a single negative event to exponentially spread disruption and paralysis, and economic damage within and between organisations. - Include near missed in risk databases organisations suffer fatr more near misses than actual risk events these can provide a wealth of information to inform the risk management. - Organisations must think beyond financial implications of risks to achieve long term success many intangible risks can be hidden from financial view.

-Intangible risk frameworks can be supported by external sources of information often accessible without charge - check what sources of information are used by the insurance companies, insurance brokers and other external advisors that the organisation deals with, and other functions in the organisation.

-Intangible risks can be less predictable than physical risks so consider how often intangible risk assessments should be conducted - this will vary by risk and connected risks according to the internal and external context of the organisation.

-- Traditional risk management tools and techniques may be less effective when dealing with intangible risks - tools and techniques are addressed at section 12. - Record which assets and risks are currently financially transferable or insurable - this can help focus the attention of top management on risks that need greater attention in terms of non-financial risk controls.

-Remain agile and adaptive to change - intangible risks can typically change profile and direction at high velocity.
+- Intangible risk frameworks can be supported by external sources of information often accessible without charge check what sources of information insurance companies and insurance brokers the organisation deals with use can provide, as well as other external advisors and sources of information used by other functions in the organisation. - Intangible risks can be less predictable than physical risks and consider how often intangible risk assessments should be conducted this will vary by risk and connected risks according to the internal and external context of the organisation. - Traditional risk management tools and techniques may be less effective when dealing with intangible risks tools and techniques are addressed at Section 12. - Record which asserts and risks are currently financially transferable or insurable this can help focus the attention of top management on risks which need greater attention in terms of non-financial risk controls. - Remain agile and adaptive to change intangible risks can typically change profile and direction at high velocity.

+11 Managing Emerging Risks